Skip to main content

 Prerequisites

-Remote Debug and Deploy
+Remote Deploy and Debug

 1. Check if the desired device is set as the default.